Explicit View-labels Matter: A Multifacet Complementarity Study of Multi-view Clustering: Main Work

 In this section, without loss of generality, we specifically design the investigation experiments for the multifacet complementarity study in the complete MVC setting (i.e., each data point has complete views) and analyze the impact of each facet on the MVC performance quantitatively and qualitatively.
-Concretely, we take the loss combination of $L_{clu}+L_{rec}$ as Baseline which can be seen as implicitly using view-labels and has been employed in the SOTA method \cite{lin2021completer}.
+Concretely, we take the loss combination of $L_{clu}+L_{rec}$ as Baseline, and adopt the backbone network in \cite{lin2021completer} to implement the investigation.

 For the quantitative analysis, we take Caltech101-20 as an example, and adopt three widely-used clustering metrics including Accuracy (ACC), Normalized Mutual Information (NMI), and Adjusted Rand Index (ARI).
-Let $L_{ins} = L_{mse}$, we run the models 5 times and take their average as the final results.
+Considering that both $L_{mse}$ and $L_{info}$ can realize the instance-level contrast, we here simply let $L_{ins} = L_{mse}$, we run the models 5 times and take their average as the final results.
 Table 1 reports the results.

 As shown in Table 1, compared with Baseline, it can be seen that whether the contrast facet $L_{ins}$ or the feature facet $L_{var}$ is additionally introduced, the corresponding performance can be improved to varying degrees in terms of ACC.
 However, these gains are rather limited, even both two are introduced jointly.
 But when we explicitly embed the view-label information, i.e., adding $L_{cla}$ to Baseline, the MVC performance improves remarkably, e.g., ACC($+12.22\%$), NMI($+4.25\%$), and ARI($+22.74\%$).
-Furthermore, we also conduct an independent experiment with $L_{clu} + L_{cla}$, which remarkably surpasses Baseline as well with ($70.80\%$ vs $55.12\%$) in ACC, ($70.61\%$ vs $66.36\%$) in NMI, and ($80.09\%$ vs $54.09\%$) in ARI.
-All of these fully demonstrate the importance of view-labels, while indicate that explicitly using them has more advantages than using them implicitly like Baseline, which convincingly answers 'YES' to the two questions asked in Section 3.1.
+Furthermore, we also conduct an independent experiment with $L_{clu} + L_{cla}$, which remarkably surpasses Baseline (\textbf{implicitly using view-labels}) as well with ($70.80\%$ vs $55.12\%$) in ACC, ($70.61\%$ vs $66.36\%$) in NMI, and ($80.09\%$ vs $54.09\%$) in ARI.
+All of these fully demonstrate the importance of view-labels, indicating that \textbf{explicitly} using them has more advantages than using them implicitly like Baseline, which also provides positive answers to the two questions asked in Section 3.1.

 In addition, after introducing $L_{cla}$, the MVC performance can be further improved significantly regardless of adding $L_{ins}$ or $L_{var}$.
 In particular, the performance achieves the optimum, when all of them jointly contribute to the total objective function.
 This further evidences the importance of view-labels, while showing that all the facets are beneficial to the complementarity learning.
 Besides, an interesting phenomenon is that when $L_{ins}$ and $L_{var}$ are added alone or at the same time, the performance gains are not significant.
 However, once $L_{cla}$ is introduced, the performance can be generally significantly improved, which seems to indicate that some intriguing reactions are produced when $L_{cla}$ works together with $L_{ins}$, $L_{var}$ or both, which is worth further investigation in the future.